 I have a hard time with cisgender people who had a period in childhood where they thought being the opposite sex might be nice and who now think this has given them some deep insight into what it means to be trans.
 This is about as convincing as a white person saying, “I like hip-hop and Denzel Washington so I know what it’s like to be black in America.”

 People who tell this story about themselves often use it as an example of why they couldn’t possibly be transphobic.
 “How could I be?
 I once had transgender feelings too!”
-Then, smug in their knowledge of trans lives, they use their childhood confusion as an argument against trans kids transitioning.
+They then use their childhood confusion as an argument against trans kids transitioning.
 Or imply that they were once trans too, but look at me now!

 Shut up.
 Please.
 You don’t know what you’re talking about.